DanielNieuwoudt/dev-assess/Solution.README.md

 A strongly typed client and its associated functions make it easy to meet API expectations when posting and getting data.

+> See the section __Code Generation for the API Spesification__ later in this document.

 ### Frameworks and Libraries

 We have selected the following libraries for our implementation: